camfung/starterserver/README.md

   - `index.js`: Aggregates all controller routes and exports them for use in the main application file.
 - `middlewares/`: Contains middleware configurations, including:
   - `passport.js`: Configuration for Passport.js authentication strategies and session serialization/deserialization.
-- `.env`: (Not tracked by Git) Contains environment variables such as database connection details and session secret.
+- `.env`: Contains environment variables such as database connection details and session secret.
 - `.gitignore`: Specifies intentionally untracked files to ignore by Git.

 ## Setup and Installation